5 ways to structure your JSM support sites

 Ideal for: Small IT/help operations.

-This is the default structure when you first apply Refined for Jira Service Management.
+This is the default structure when you first apply Refined Sites for Jira Service Management.
 If you simply want to have an engaging help center with a custom theme and themed customer portals beneath that, this is the structure to go for.
 Easy.

 Adding Categories (called Pages on cloud) unlocks a new layer of organization.